BenSt099/wtfpython/README.md

 1
 ```

-#### 💡 Explanation:
+#### 💡 Erklärung:

 - In Python, for-loops use the scope they exist in and leave their defined loop-variable behind.
 This also applies if we explicitly defined the for-loop variable in the global namespace before.
 In this case, it will rebind the existing variable.

-- The differences in the output of Python 2.x and Python 3.x interpreters for list comprehension example can be explained by following change documented in [What’s New In Python 3.0](https://docs.python.org/3/whatsnew/3.0.html) changelog:
+- The differences in the Ausgabe of Python 2.x and Python 3.x interpreters for list comprehension example can be explained by following change documented in [What’s New In Python 3.0](https://docs.python.org/3/whatsnew/3.0.html) changelog:

     > "List comprehensions no longer support the syntactic form `[... for var in item1, item2, ...]`.
 Use `[... for var in (item1, item2, ...)]` instead.
 Also, note that list comprehensions have different semantics: they are closer to syntactic sugar for a generator expression inside a `list()` constructor, and in particular, the loop control variables are no longer leaked into the surrounding scope."